A page for staff and student reflections on our work to ensure that Education for Sustainability is at the heart of Anglia Ruskin University.

 WHOLE EARTH? is all about the idea that students and universities can help build a society that works for a sustainable future.

-If you walked through Parkers Piece between the 5-16 October, you can’t have missed it - the 60m long display was near the path, catching the constant foot traffic between the town centre and our University.
+If you walked through Parker's Piece between 5-16 October, you can’t have missed it – the 60-metre long display was near the path, catching the constant foot traffic between the city centre and our University.